Learn how to use Cloudflare's prefetching feature.

 To use Cloudflare's prefetching feature, you must:

-1. Turn on the Prefetch URLs setting under the Speed app in the Cloudflare dashboard.
+1. Turn on the Prefetch URLs setting in Cloudflare dashboard > Speed app > Optimization.

 2. Include a